-In May 2022, the Financial Governance and Accounting Director conducted a gap analysis to evaluate our progress towards full disclosure and consistency against the 11 disclosure recommendations within TCFD, ready for in 2023.
+In May 2022, the Financial Governance and Accounting Director conducted a gap analysis to evaluate our progress towards full disclosure and compliance against the 11 recommendations within TCFD, ready for 2023.

-This was reviewed by the Head of Risk and Financial Crime, as well as the ESG team who have undertaken training at the Cambridge Institute for Sustainability Leadership (CISL), and undertake regular reviews of best-practice.
+This was reviewed by the Head of Risk and Financial Crime, as well as the ESG team who have undertaken training at the Cambridge Institute for Sustainability Leadership (CISL), and undertake regular reviews of best practice.

-In July and December 2022, we continued to measure and review our Scope 1 and 2, and the majority of our Scope 3 GHG emissions, in line with Streamlined Energy and Carbon Reporting on pages 43 to 48.
+In July and December 2022, we continued to measure and review our Scope 1 and 2, and the majority of our Scope 3 GHG emissions, in line with Streamlined Energy and Carbon Reporting on pages 28 to 30.